 I love sushi and have found that making my own gluten-free sushi rolls at home to be surprisingly easy to do.
-When I make sushi at home, I know I’m eating sushi that is gluten-free and safe for me to eat.
-And I save money too … sushi can be expensive!
+When I make sushi at home, I know I’m eating sushi that is gluten free and safe for me to eat.
+And I save money too … take-out sushi is expensive!

-While I personally don’t feel comfortable handling sushi grade raw fish, I am very comfortable handling imitation crab.
-So I typically only make California rolls at home while I enjoy tuna rolls and other sushi specialities at trusted sushi restaurants.
+While I personally don’t feel comfortable handling sushi-grade raw fish, I am very comfortable handling imitation crab.
+That’s why I typically make California rolls at home while I enjoy tuna rolls and other sushi specialities at trusted sushi restaurants.

 In this post, I’ll talk about the ingredients that go into making your own gluten-free sushi rolls (or California rolls) at home, the tools you need, and how you can do it at home yourself with a little practice and finesse.

 Making sushi at home requires a few ingredients that you’ll need to shop for.
 Let’s discuss each item so you can get yourself set-up for sushi-making success!

 The Seaweed: You will definitely need roasted seaweed (also known as sushi nori) if you want to make gluten-free sushi rolls at home.
 You can get seaweed sheets at most grocery stores, although I find it to be expensive.
 It’s typically $4-$8 for about 10 sheets.